Helliconia: (Ex) Chancellor SartoriIrvrash

+Billy Xiao Pin

+On the space station Avernus, humans have been split into six clans, each meant to conduct specific duties in the study of Helliconia.
+Billy is a member of the Pin clan, which follows closely how a handful of families on Helliconia develop over the entirety of one Great Year.

+In order to dull their confinement sickness, humans on Avernus have the opportunity to enter the occasional lottery to win a one-way ticket down to the planet.
+Billy wins one of these lotteries, goes down to the planet's surface, and, expecting to live for only a few weeks before his death via Helliconian microbes, hopes to meet Queen MyrdemInggala.
+As he begins to succumb to the Helico-virus (having no natural immunity against it), he imparts to some select natives a few truths about Helliconia and the universe at large.

 Helliconia Winter

 Set during late autumn in the northern continent, Sibornal.
-The book's protagonist, Luterin Shokerandit, is the son of the Keeper of the Wheel of Kharnabar, located above the far north of Helliconia.
+The book's protagonist, Luterin Shokerandit, is the son of the Keeper of the Wheel of Kharnabhar, located above the far north of Helliconia.
 The Wheel is an extraordinary revolving monastery/prison built into a ring-shaped tunnel with a single entrance and exit, powered entirely by the efforts of the prisoners pulling it along by means of chains set into the outer wall.
 Once a prisoner enters a cell of the Wheel, it is impossible for him to leave until its full ten-year rotation has passed.

 Luterin joins the army, where he gains renown by killing the commandant of an enemy battalion, taking his widow Toress Lahl as a slave.
 Soon, however, the first cases of Fat Death begin to appear in the Sibornalese army.
 The Oligarch, autocratic ruler of Sibornal, orders other troops to destroy this army in an attempt to halt the spread of the epidemic.
 Luterin is warned by Captain Fashnalgid in time for the two of them to escape with Toress Lahl and a foreign trader who has arranged for a ship to flee the area.
 While the ship is at sea, the Fat Death spreads among those aboard; however, thanks to the skills of Toress Lahl, who was trained as a doctor, the major characters survive.
 It is during this voyage that a great deal of information is discovered about the deep past of the Helliconia-Batalix solar system, its capture by Freyr, and the intertwined fates of humans and phagors.